Appforge-lab/Vise.css/README.md

 - **Minimalism**

   Vise is meant to be minimal while offering the basic features to build a consistent user experience.
 With around 30kb of size, Vise is one of the most lightweight frameworks.
-Based on a simple naming convention and a powerful grid system, it forms a reliable starting point for any project.
+Based on a simple naming convention and a powerful grid system, it forms a reliable starting point for your project.

 ## Demos